aerawatcorp/bikram/README.rst

 I recommend the excellent https://github.com/dxillar/nepali-datetime package instead.

-This repo and the PYPI package will still stay up but will be no newer releases.
+This repo and the PYPI package will still stay up but there will be no newer releases.

 bikram